 It closed down in July 1930 for improvements which included the installation of talking picture equipment and it re-opened under the management of Vox Theatres Inc. who also operated the nearby York Theatre and Eagle Rock Theatre.
-The re-opening took place on 7th August 1930 with the Bert Wheeler & Rob Woolsey comedy film “Cookoos”.
+The re-opening took place on August 7, 1930 with the Bert Wheeler & Rob Woolsey comedy film “The Cuckoos”.

 The Yosemite Theatre was described as being designed in a Mediterranean style in which architect Kenneth A. Gordon had designed an auditorium set in a patio garden.
 The proscenium arch exits and light niches forming openings in the high stucco wall with tile coping, back of which coloured lights give a restful and pleasing effect to the auditorium, while the azure ceiling resembles the sky.
 Back of the grilled openings on the sidewalls, landscapes depicting the mountains and scenery of California add another interesting feature to the interior.

 From 1976 to 1979, it became part of the Pussycat chain of cinemas playing adult porn movies.
 In 1983 it was completely re-decorated, with new stage draperies, new seats and a Dolby sound system was installed and it became an Independent cinema, playing regular movies at a low admission price.
 Seating had been reduced to 800.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.